 The more chromosomes a pollen grain has, the more transposons, and therefore the more easiRNAs it accumulates in its sperm.
 When the sperm unites with the female gametes (eggs) in a developing seed, a kind of counting ensues.
 If the “dosage” of chromosomes and easiRNAs is far out of balance, it triggers the triploid block and the seed collapses.

 The team proposes a mechanism behind this block, as easiRNAs are able to silence key genes called imprinted genes on both the maternal and paternal sides.
 Such silencing results in the sterilization of the emerging seed.
-The discovery adds to basic biological understanding of chromosome regulation.
+The discovery adds to a basic biological understanding of chromosome regulation.
 It could also be a boon to plant breeders, who, explains Martienssen, would like to figure out ways to get around the triploid block, to cross otherwise reproductively incompatible plants.

 National Institutes of Health; National Science Foundation Plant Genome Research Program; Howard Hughes Medical Institute and Gordon and Betty Moore Foundation; CSHL Cancer Center Support Grant; European Research Council Starting Independent Researcher grant; Swedish Science Foundation; Knut and Alice Wallenberg Foundation; Marie Curie IOF Postdoctoral Fellowship.